mmakaay/flask_micron/docs/developers/testing.rst

 ``python -m unittest discover`` is able to automatically find all unit test files in the project.

-When writing tests, my ``tests/`` directory mirrors the directory structure of the project that I am testing.
-This way, it is very easy to find the tests that belong to a given script file in the project.
+When writing tests, I try to let my ``tests/`` directory mirror the directory structure of the project that I am testing.
+This way, it is easy to find the tests that relate to a given script file in the project.

 Here's a little project structure example, that shows the above in action::